MTE: Mathematics Education

 Research methods in mathematics education; forces which have shaped mathematics education; classroom implications of 20th-century learning theorists; assessment in the classroom; methods of organizing for instruction; cultural and gender considerations.

 MTE 508.
-Jr. High School Math - Curriculum, Instruction, and Assessment.
+Middle School Mathematics - Curriculum, Instruction, and Assessment.
 3 Credits.

 This course will focus on the curricula, methods of instruction, and assessment techniques used to teach mathematics in middle school.
 Course topics will include the real numbers, ratios, rates, proportions, percents, fractions, mixed numbers, pre-algebra, algebra, geometry, probability, and statistics.
 Teachers will also explore strategies that can be used to integrate technologies into the mathematics classroom.

 MTE 512.
-Sr. High School Math - Curriculum, Instruction and Assessment.
+High School Mathematics - Curriculum, Instruction and Assessment.
 3 Credits.

-This course will focus on the curricula, methods of instruction, and assessment techniques used to teach mathematics in a senior high school setting.
-Course topics will include geometries, algebra II, trigonometry, precalculus, and discrete mathematics.
-Teachers also will explore strategies that can be used to integrate the scientific and graphing calculator, computer, and the new CD-ROM technologies into the mathematics classroom.
+This course will focus on the curricula, methods of instruction, and assessment techniques used to teach mathematics in high school.
+Course topics will include geometry, algebra, trigonometry, precalculus, calculus, discrete mathematics, probability, and statistics.
+Teachers will also explore strategies that can be used to integrate technologies into the mathematics classroom.

 MTE 552.
 Teaching Children Mathematics II.
 3 Credits.